TexasInstruments/processor-sdk-doc/source/devices/AM64X/linux/RT_Linux_Performance_Guide.rst

 CoreMarkPro
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-CoreMark®-Pro is a comprehensive, advanced processor benchmark that works with and enhances the market-proven industry-standard EEMBC CoreMark® benchmark.
+CoreMark\ |reg|\ -Pro is a comprehensive, advanced processor benchmark that works with and enhances the market-proven industry-standard EEMBC CoreMark\ |reg| benchmark.
 While CoreMark stresses the CPU pipeline, CoreMark-Pro tests the entire processor, adding comprehensive support for multicore technology, a combination of integer and floating-point workloads, and data sets for utilizing larger memory subsystems.